STEM Attributes

 These are attributes that children and young people may already have.
 Focussing on attributes that children and young people have, or can develop, helps to build a bridge between their self-concept of themselves, and their concept of scientists and others who work in STEM.
 By discussing science topics and STEM careers in terms of these attributes, we are encouraging children and young people to see themselves as having the skills to work in STEM.

-If you show commitment, you stick with an activity and try your hardest to make it happen.
+Committed people stick with an activity and try their best to make it happen.

 Communicators are good at sharing information and ideas with other people.

-Hard-working people put all of their effort into finishing activities and projects.
+Hard-working people put lots of effort into activities and projects.

-Open-minded people are willing to listen to new ideas and respect other people’s views and opinions.
+Open-minded people listen to new ideas and respect other people’s views.

 Passionate people have strong feelings about things that interest them.